Jens472/BetterPornHub/README.md

-# BetterPornHub
+# bph
-Removes all the anoying crap at PornHub.com
+Removes all the anoying crap at p.h

 # How To Install
 Goto chrome://extensions and tick on Developer Mode(topright corner).